Asymmetric warfare

 Asymmetric warfare (or asymmetric engagement) is a type of war between belligerents whose relative military power, strategy or tactics differ significantly.
-This is typically a war between a standing, professional army and an insurgency or resistance movement militias who may have the status of unlawful combatants.
+This type of warfare often, but not necessarily, involves insurgents, terrorist groups, or resistance militias operating within territory mostly controlled by the superior force.

-Asymmetrical warfare can also describe a conflict in which belligerents' resources are uneven, consequently, they both may attempt to exploit each other's relative weaknesses.
+Asymmetrical warfare can also describe a conflict in which belligerents' material resources are uneven, and consequently, each may attempt to exploit each other's relative weaknesses.
 Such struggles often involve unconventional warfare, with the weaker side attempting to use strategy to offset deficiencies in the quantity or quality of their forces and equipment.
 Such strategies may not necessarily be militarized.
-This is in contrast to symmetrical warfare, where two powers have comparable military power, resources, and rely on similar tactics.
+This is in contrast to symmetrical warfare, where two powers have comparable military power, resources, and rely on similar tactics and victory standards.

-Asymmetric warfare is a form of irregular warfare – conflicts in which enemy combatants are not regular military forces of nation-states.
-The term is frequently used to describe what is also called guerrilla warfare, insurgency, counterinsurgency, rebellion, terrorism, and counter-terrorism.
+Conventional militaries consider asymmetric warfare a form of irregular warfare – conflicts in which nominally weaker adversaries are not regular military forces of nation-states.
+For military analysts the term is most often used as an umbrella term to describe what is also called guerrilla warfare, insurgency, counterinsurgency, rebellion, terrorism, and counterterrorism.

 Definition and differences

-The popularity of the term dates from Andrew J. R. Mack's 1975 article "Why Big Nations Lose Small Wars" in World Politics, in which "asymmetric" referred simply to a significant disparity in power between opposing actors in a conflict.
-"Power", in this sense, is broadly understood to mean material power, such as a large army, sophisticated weapons, an advanced economy, and so on.
+The popularity of the term dates from Andrew J. R. Mack's 1975 article "Why Big Nations Lose Small Wars" in World Politics, in which "asymmetric" referred to a significant disparity in relative power between opposing actors in a conflict.
+"Power," in this sense, is broadly understood to mean material power, such as a large army, sophisticated weapons, an advanced economy, and so on.
 Mack's analysis was largely ignored in its day, but the end of the Cold War sparked renewed interest among academics.
-By the late 1990s, new research building off Mack's works was beginning to mature, and after 2004, the U.S. military began once again to prioritize responding to challenges presented by asymmetric warfare.
+By the late 1990s, new research building on Mack's work was beginning to mature; after 9/11, the U.S. military began once again to grapple with asymmetric warfare strategy.

-Since 2004, the discussion of asymmetric warfare has been complicated by the tendency of academic and military officials to use the term in different ways, as well as by its close association with guerrilla warfare, insurgency, terrorism, counterinsurgency, and counter-terrorism.
-Military authors tend to use the term "asymmetric" to refer to the indirect nature of the strategies many weak actors adopt, or to the nature of the adversary itself (e.g., "asymmetric adversaries can be expected to …") rather than to the relative strength of adversarial forces.
+Since 2004, the discussion of asymmetric warfare has been complicated by the tendency of academic and military officials to use the term in different ways, as well as by its close association with guerrilla warfare, insurgency, terrorism, counterinsurgency, and counterterrorism.

 Academic authors tend to focus on explaining two puzzles in asymmetric conflict.
-First, if "power" determines victory in conflict, then there must be reasons for why weaker actors decide to fight stronger actors.
+First, if "power" determines victory, there must be reasons why weaker actors decide to fight more powerful actors.
 Key explanations include: